J. R. R. Tolkien's Riders of Rohan: Gameplay

-The game begins just before the Battles at the Fords of Isen, with the player taking control over Rohan's western armies (an army consisted of an infantry unit [Westfold Militia], a light cavalry unit [Outriders], a horse archers unit [Harrowdale Bow] and three heave cavalry units [Helms Deep Guards and Edoras Guards, the Grimslade squadron being under Théodred's personal leadership]).
+The game begins just before the Battles at the Fords of Isen, with the player taking control of Rohan's western armies (an army consisted of an infantry unit [Westfold Militia], a light cavalry unit [Outriders], a horse archers unit [Harrowdale Bow] and three heavy cavalry units [Helms Deep Guards and Edoras Guards, the Grimslade squadron being under Théodred's personal leadership]).
 The main army is led by Théodred, while there is a separate unit of heavy cavalry [Harrowdale] that is still behind on the road.
 The game ends when Sauron is destroyed after the Battle at the Black Gates and Frodo and Sam reach Mount Doom.

 Reception

-Computer Gaming World called the game's graphics "simple, yet pleasing", but described it as "a lightweight strategy game that includes several action sequences and some very limited character interaction".
-The magazine stated that those who had not read Tolkien's books would likely not understand the game's backstory, and that strategy players would dislike how closely they needed to follow the original story's actions to succeed in the game.
+Computer Gaming World called the graphics "simple, yet pleasing", but described it as "a lightweight strategy game that includes several action sequences and some very limited character interaction".
+The magazine stated that those who had not read Tolkien's books would probably not understand the backstory, and strategic players would dislike how closely they needed to follow the original story's actions to succeed in the game.
 Computer Gaming World only recommended it to devoted Tolkien fans.